Marchand-Lab-Capstone/XenoFind/README.md

 ## About

 XenoFind is a modified/synthetic base detection pipeline stemming from Chem E 546/547 in collaboration with the Marchand Group at the University of Washington.
-XenoFind was motivated by the lack of de novo unnatural base-pairing xenonucleic acid (ubpXNAs or XNAs) basecalling pipelines and aims to bridge the gap between canonical & modified basecalling.
+XenoFind was motivated by the lack of de novo basecalling pipelines for unnatural base-pairing xenonucleic acid (ubpXNAs or XNAs)  and aims to bridge the gap between canonical & modified basecalling.
 The purpose of this pipeline is to identify regions within DNA where non-standard bases may be present and output that information in bioinformatic relevant file formats to be used in downstream analysis.

 ## Dependencies